RongrongQian/Diving-Judge-Assessment/README.md

 #### 2. Performance Metrics
 We aggregate these residuals to create a "6-Card Score" profile for each judge:
+* **Severity/Leniency:** Determines if a judge systematically scores higher (+) or lower (-) than their peers.
 * **Consistency:** Measures the volatility of a judge's residuals.
 A lower standard deviation indicates a more predictable and stable judge.
-* **Severity/Leniency:** Determines if a judge systematically scores higher (+) or lower (-) than their peers.
+* **Agreement:** Measures how well the judge's **rank-ordering** aligns with the panel consensus.
+High agreement means the judge correctly identifies the best dives, even if their absolute scores are harsh or lenient.
 * **Extremeness:** Tracks how frequently a judge is the outlier (max/min) and the magnitude of their deviation (Gap Index).
 * **Range Utilization:** Analyzes if a judge uses the full scoring scale or sticks to "safe" central scores.